 Would everyone take careful note of how expenditure works.

-Day-to-day expenditure is of five main kinds:
+Day-to-day expenditure is of four main kinds:

 |Travel, etc.||Carol Nightingale|

 The people listed above have charge of the appropriate order-book and approve orders.
 Ordering or claiming expenses works as follows:

 - You estimate the costs in advance on an

 expense claim and have it authorised by the proper person – usually the Principal Investigator

 of a research grant or contract – who supplies the charge code.
 After

 the event, you fill in actual expenditure on the bottom half and